goose-lang/goose/docs/implementation.md

 Goose translates struct definitions and functions.
 The design aims for a simple implementation and secondarily for natural Go code.

-When we talk about converting to "Coq" in goose what we really mean is translating `struct` definitions to Coq records and functions to `proc`s in Argosy using the Goose operations.
+When we talk about converting to "Coq" in goose what we really mean is translating `struct` definitions to Coq records and functions to `proc`s in Perennial using the Goose operations.

 We made a conscious decision not to model a local environment in Coq.
 As a result we can translate Go's variable declarations using `:=` to Coq immutable bindings; values can never change since re-assignments in Go are not supported.
 This greatly simplifies goose: it can translate Go declarations to bindings in a nearly one-to-one manner.